MonkmanMH/martinmonkman/content/courses/bida302_2019/syllabus.md

 Analysis of data helps us make better decisions.
 And computers have accelerated how much data we can analyze.

 We can do data analysis using GUI (Graphical User Interface) tools, such as Excel or Tableau.
-But using a programing language to write code that generates your analysis will make your analysis workflow:
+But using a programing language to write code that generates your analysis will make you more efficient and effective, open up a universe of additional functionality, and make your analysis workflow:

 * reproducible and auditable,